davidamankwah/Graph_Theory/README.md

 <h1>Introduction</h1>

-Hi my name is David Amankwah, and today i will be discussion all the work i did on my graph theory project.
-I will be sharing my knowledge and findings from the reseaching that i conducted.
-I hope to make understanding of grpahy thoery very clear.
+Hello, my name is David Amankwah, and today I'll be talking about everything I worked on for my research on graph theory.
+I'll be discussing my knowledge and the results of the research I did.
+I want to make the graphy theory very easy to understand.